nudge-now/sdk-android/README.md

   </manifest>
   ```

-  In this case, you should set CPI Identifier value of advertising app to "com.adfresca.demo" in our dashboard.
+  In this case, you should set the CPI Identifier value of advertising app to "com.adfresca.demo" in our dashboard.

-  For Incentivized CPI Campaign, SDK Installation of the advertising app is not required.
+  For Incentivized CPI Campaigns, our SDK Installation of the advertising app is not required.
 You only check the package name.

-  However, If you use Incentivized CPA Campaign, SDK installation is required and you should also implement 'Marketing Moment' feature to check a reward condition.
-For example, when you set the reward condition to check 'Tutorial Complete' event, you should call the marketing moment method to inform your user achieved the goal.
+  However, if you use Incentivized CPA Campaigns, our SDK installation is required and you should also implement our 'Marketing Moment' feature to check for a reward condition.
+For example, when you set the reward condition to check 'Tutorial Complete' event, you should call the marketing moment method to inform that your user achieved the goal.

   ```java
   public void onUserFinishTutorial() {